dd32/td-gh-ex/readme.txt

 2.6.
 Save Changes

 == Changelog ==

+= 1.2.8 =
+* fix issue with IE and Edge browsers with keyboard navigation of main menu

 = 1.2.7 =
 * add in style.css Requires PHP and Requires at least fields